phuang1024/phuang1024/no_java.md

 * Java is an extremely organized language.
 As stated previously, this is so extreme that it makes the language very limited.
 However, it is useful for teaching concepts like OOP and good development habits.
-* Java is easy to set up.
+* Java is easy to set up and beginner friendly.
 Modern code editors like VSCode have features that make Java code easy to manage, and is good for beginner programmers.
 * Some historical reason.
 Maybe Java seemed like a good choice when schools first decided what programming language they were going to use.